deislabs/hippo-cli/README.md

 ## Running the Hippo Client

-As a developer you can run `hippo .` in your `HIPPOFACTS` directory to assemble all matching files and publish them as a bindle.
+As a developer you can run `hippo push .` in your `HIPPOFACTS` directory to assemble all matching files and publish them as a bindle.
 In this mode, `hippo`:

 * Mangles the version with a prerelease segment
 * Stages to a temporary directory